core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Like in OSCORE {{RFC8613}}, the replay protection relies on the Partial IV of incoming messages.
 A server updates the Replay Window of its Recipient Contexts based on the Partial IV values in received request messages, which correspond to the Sender Sequence Numbers of the clients.
 Note that there can be large jumps in these Sender Sequence Numbers, for example when a client exchanges unicast messages with other servers.
 The operation of validating the Partial IV and performing replay protection MUST be atomic.
 The update of Replay Windows is described in {{ssec-loss-mutable-context}}.

-The protection from replay of requests is performed as per {{Section 7.4 of RFC8613}}, separately for each client by leveraging the Replay Window in the corresponding Recipient Context.
-When supporting Observe {{RFC7641}}, the protection from replay of notifications is performed as per {{Section 7.4.1 of RFC8613}}.
+The protection from replay of requests is performed as per {{Section 7.4 of RFC8613}}, separately for each client and by leveraging the Replay Window in the corresponding Recipient Context.
+The protection from replay of responses in a long exchange is performed as defined in {{sec-replay-protection-responses}}.

-### Replay Protection of Non-notification Responses# {#sec-replay-protection-non-notifications}
+### Replay Protection of Non-notification Responses# {#sec-replay-protection-responses}

 This section refers specifically to non-notification responses to a group request.
 A client can receive multiple such responses from the same server in the group as a reply to the same group request, until the CoAP Token value associated with the group request is freed up {{I-D.ietf-core-groupcomm-bis}}.